raddanfea/PZFeathersClothes/readme.md

-### I do not currently maintain the mod, but you can.
+### I do not currently develop the mod, but you can support it.
 Feel free to create fixes and updates here.

 ### **Steam Location:**